 Since RPLIDAR won't send response packet for this request, host systems should wait for at least 500milliseconds (ms) before sending another request.

 Figure 4-3 The Timing Sequence of a RESET Request

 Start Scan (SCAN) Request and Response

-Note: RPLIDAR device models support 4khz or higher sampling rate will lower the sampling rate when processing this request.
+Note: The sampling rate of S Series products will be lower when processing this request.
 Please use EXPRESS_SCAN for the best performance.